 There’s a big difference between designing an overall website for a business and designing a logo.
 A website is more technical, and when designing one, you have to keep in mind what the target audience does when interacting with the brand.

-These are my “foundation questions” for any logo design I do.
-They guide me as I start to work, and if I ever get stuck in the middle of designing, I simply go back to these questions and their answers to keep me moving forward.
+These can be some of your basic questions before starting work on any logo.
+They can guide you as you start to work, and if you ever get stuck in the middle of designing something, I simply go back to these questions and their answers can keep you moving forward.

-Second, never show your client more than 3 different directions for the logos you design.
+Next, remember to never show your client more than 3 different directions for the logos you design.
 This can get overwhelming for them and messy for you if you show them multiple versions of their logo.
-Keep it simple and straightforward.
+Try to keep it simple and straightforward.

-Third, keep the revisions to a minimum.
-If the project is taking much longer than expected due to revisions, consider going back to the drawing board and consulting with the client about their goals - you may need to re-align yourself with the basics and start again.
+Lastly, try to keep the revisions to a minimum.
+If the project is taking much longer than expected due to revisions, consider going back to the drawing board and consulting with the client about their goals - you may need to realign yourself with the basics and start again.

 As always, if you have any questions or need help with anything, don't hesitate to get in touch with us through our form.